wso2/docs-open-banking/en/docs/learn/ciba-auth-weblink-flow.md

 # Try out CIBA Auth WebLink Flow

-CIBA Auth WebLink flow can be used to send the auth web link as a notification to the user's mobile device.
-User uses the weblink to go through the authentication and authorization flow.
+CIBA Auth WebLink flow can be used to send the auth web link as a notification (Ex: SMS, Email) to the user's mobile device.
+User use the weblink to go through the authentication and authorization flow.
 This flow can be used with multiple user authorization scenarios as well.
 Below are the main steps involved in the flow,

 ### Create an application [using DCR](dynamic-client-registration-try-out.md).
 Include the CIBA grant type in the DCR request object as follows: